What are SLOs? Here's a guide to service-level objectives, how they work, and how they help DevOps teams automate and deliver better software.

 Why are SLOs important?

 In short, service-level objectives ensure reliability.
-Generally, SLOs are important because they:
+Generally, service level objectives are important because they help teams achieve the following:

 - Help with decision making.
 SLOs can be a great way for DevOps and infrastructure teams to use data and performance expectations to make decisions, such as whether to release, and where engineers should focus their time.